jhpyle/docassemble/_docs/config.md

 This directive only has an effect during [initial database setup].

-### Multiple Twilio configurations

-You can use multiple Twilio configurations on the same server.
-You might wish to do this if you want to advertise more than one [Twilio] number to your users.
-You can do this by specifying the `twilio` directive as a list of dictionaries, and giving each dictionary a `name`.
-In this example, there are two configurations, one named `default`, and one named `bankruptcy`:

-{% highlight yaml %}
-twilio:
-  - name: default
-    sms: true
-    voice: true
-    account sid: ACfad8e668d876f5473fb232a311243b58
-    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
-    caller id: "+12762410114"
-    default interview: docassemble.base:data/questions/examples/sms.yml
-    dispatch:
-      color: docassemble.base:data/questions/examples/buttons-code-color.yml
-      doors: docassemble.base:data/questions/examples/doors.yml
-    default interview: docassemble.demo:data/questions/questions.yml
-  - name: bankruptcy
-    sms: true
-    voice: false
-    account sid: ACfad8e668d876f5473fb232a311243b58
-    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
-    caller id: "+12768571217"
-    default interview: docassemble.bankruptcy:data/questions/bankruptcy.yml
-    dispatch:
-      adversary: docassemble.base:data/questions/adversary-case.yml
-      chapter7: docassemble.base:data/questions/bankruptcy.yml
-{% endhighlight %}

-When you call [`send_sms()`], you can indicate which configuration should be used:

-{% highlight python %}
-send_sms(to='202-943-0949', body='Hi there!', config='bankruptcy')
-{% endhighlight %}

-This will cause the message to be sent from 276-857-1217.

-If no configuration is named `default`, the first configuration will be used as the default.
-The [call forwarding] feature uses the default configuration.

 ## Pre-defined variables for all interviews

 If you would like to pass variable definitions from the configuration